Welcome

 CHATEAU DE VAIR 93 exuberant cerise/white polyantha, trophies at district shows

-CONNIE pure yellow semi-double miniature, almost always in bloom SOLD OUT
+CONNIE pure yellow semi-double miniature, almost always in bloom

 CORKY THACKER large-flowered coral pink shrub, one of Paul's best 2022 INTRODUCTION SOLD OUT